chrisnas/ClrEvents/README.md

 ## Source Code
 The `Events\ClrEtw` Visual Studio solution contains different projects:

-1. `ClrCounters`: .NET Standard assembly to easily listen to CLR events with TraceEvent.
+1. `ClrCounters`: .NET Standard assembly to easily listen to CLR events with TraceEvent (.NET Core and Framework) or EventPipe (.NET Core only).

 2. `ConsoleListener`: Demo console application that uses 'ClrCounters' to display CLR details of a running application.